GLOBAL MARKETS-Investors seek central bank clarity; oil falls

 In commodity markets, gold slipped 0.3 percent in its seventh straight day of slight losses, while copper rose 0.2 percent.

-Growing U.S. supplies continued to pressure oil prices.
-Brent crude dipped 0.9 percent to $105.30 per barrel, near a four-month low, while U.S. crude futures lost 1.3 percent to $93.37 per barrel.
+Brent crude dipped 0.7 percent at $105.45 per barrel, near a four-month low on worries over a prolonged period of reduced exports from Libya.
+U.S. crude futures lost 1.2 percent to $93.45 per barrel.

 * Qatar Petroleum CEO: Brexit not a game-changer for investment (Adds details, quote)